Frequently Asked Questions

 What printers does Kiln support?

-Kiln supports printers running OctoPrint, Moonraker (Klipper), Bambu Lab (X1C, P1S, P1P, A1, A1 Mini), Elegoo (Centauri Carbon, Saturn, Mars via SDCP; Neptune 4 and OrangeStorm Giga via Moonraker), and Prusa Link (MK4, MK3.9, Mini, XL).
-If your printer runs one of these, Kiln can control it.
-Safety profiles cover 30+ printer models with per-model temperature and speed limits.
+Kiln supports printers running OctoPrint, Moonraker (Klipper), Creality K1/K2/Hi/Ender V3 KE-class printers when local Moonraker is reachable, Bambu Lab (X1C, P1S, P1P, A1, A1 Mini), Elegoo (Centauri Carbon, Saturn, Mars via SDCP; Neptune 4 and OrangeStorm Giga via Moonraker), Prusa Link (MK4, MK3.9, Mini, XL), and any Marlin-based printer over USB (Ender 3, CR-10, Prusa MK3, etc.).
+Creality printers that do not expose local Moonraker can still use OctoPrint or Direct USB when those paths are available.

 How do I install Kiln?